Tag: guide

 This six metre by four metre shade houses protects against excessive sun, wind, and pests such as insects and possums.
 A simple structure can be made using materials that can be purchased at any good hardware store.
 This design minimises waste and time, with an estimated material cost of $500 as of March 2025.
 Use…

-Wicking beds are an effective, hands-on teaching tool that introduce students to gardening while supporting learning in Mathematics, Science, and English.
+Wicking beds are effective, hands-on teaching tools which introduce students to gardening while teaching Mathematics, Science and English.
 They also form part of teaching students how to plan, manage, and run a project.
 We hope that when students grow up, they will remember that growing vegetables at school was fun.
-In this…
+In this article, we show…

 • Making a Styrofoam Wicking Box